davidsulc/sensitive_data/pages/data_leak_prevention.md

 ```

 So function calls that deal with sensitive data need to be wrapped in a
-`try`/`rescue` block so that sensitive arguments can be pruned from the
+`try`/`rescue` block so that sensitive arguments can be redacted from the
 stack trace, and they must also ensure that sensitive data is removed
 from exception structs.